dtomlinson91/panaetius-blog/blog/content/post/rust_difference_between_use_mod/index.md

 }
 {{< /highlighter >}}

 Although this example isn't using multiple `.rs` files, it is using the `mod` declaration showing how you can nest modules inside other modules.
-After looking at using `mod` in the next section and the rest of the articles in this series which show you how to create file heirarchies for Rust projects you will be able to achieve the same convenient imports you get when using an `__init__.py` file.
+After looking at using `mod` in the next section and the rest of the articles in this series which show you how to create file heirarchies for Rust crates you will be able to achieve the same convenient imports you get when using an `__init__.py` file.

-### summary
+#### `use` summary

 In summary, using `use` just allows you to conveniently bring items from other Rust modules into the current namespace in the `.rs` file you are working in.